jlu5/ansible-dn42/ROUTING-POLICY.md

 This is a rough overview, when in doubt you can check my actual filter code: [`custom_filters.conf.j2`](roles/config-bird2/config/custom_filters.conf.j2)

 1. Prefer routes originating from the same AS4242421080 meta region, sourced by the [dn42 BGP community `(64511, 41..53)`](https://dn42.dev/howto/Bird-communities).
 This is essentially cold potato routing:
-  - Routes with no region community or the same origin region as a PoP are given `bgp_local_pref = 500 + 200/bgp_path.len`.
+  - Routes with no region community or the same origin region as a PoP are given `bgp_local_pref = 1500 - 12*(bgp_path.len) + 50`.
-  - Other routes are left with a default local preference of 500
+  - Other routes are left with a local preference of `bgp_local_pref = 1500 - 12*(bgp_path.len)`
-2. Prefer routes with low (<= 50ms) inter-AS latency.
-  - This adds a penalty of `100 / bgp_path.len + 1` to high latency routes when exporting between dn42 regions.
-3. When bgp_local_pref ties, prefer routes with shortest AS path.
+2. When bgp_local_pref ties, prefer routes with shortest AS path.
-4. Prefer routes with the lowest BGP MED.
+3. Prefer routes with the lowest BGP MED.
-5. Prefer routes received via eBGP over iBGP.
+4. Prefer routes received via eBGP over iBGP.
-6. Prefer routes from edge routers closest to the current node (lowest internal distance).
+5. Prefer routes from edge routers closest to the current node (lowest internal distance).
 Internal costs are periodically recalculated from inter-node [latency](https://github.com/jlu5/ansible-dn42/tree/main/scripts/igpping).
-7. When latency is tied, prefer the first received route (RFC 5004).
+6. When latency is tied, prefer the first received route (RFC 5004).

 Routes with unusually large path lengths (> 12) are rejected as they usually signal ghost routes.